mjordan/larkm/README.md

 ## Logging

 larkm provides logging of requests to its resolver endpoint (i.e., `/ark:foo/bar`).
 The path to the log is set in the "log_file_path" configuration option.
 To disable logging, use `false` as the value of this option.
-The log is a tab-delimited file containing a datestamp, the client's IP address, the last four characters of the API key that performed the operation ("null" if there was not API key), and the HTTP referer (or "null" if none is available), the requested ARK string (or other URL path/query string), and a description of the event being logged.
+The log is a tab-delimited file containing a datestamp, the client's IP address, the last four characters of the API key that performed the operation ("null" if there was no API key), and the HTTP referer (or "null" if none is available), the requested ARK string (or other URL path/query string), and a description of the event being logged.

 Updates to ARKs are also logged, showing the original version of the updated properties and the new versions.
 ARK deletions are also logged.